calyx-servicios/custom-talleres/marked_products/README.rst

 ===============

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
    !!
-This file is intended to be in every module    !!
+This module concatenate the product name and   !!
-   !! to explain why and how it works.               !!
+   !! the description sale texts.                    !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!